sistla-gautam/second-brain/1Projects/Appsmith/Running Appsmith.md

     ```bash
     vi /etc/hosts
     ```
-- we remove the line that points to the internal (the one that is not of type [127.XXX.XXX](http://127.XXX.XXX))
+- we remove the line that points to the internal (the one that is NOT of type [127.XXX.XXX](http://127.XXX.XXX))
 - reload the nginx
     ```bash
     nginx -s reload